merrillm1/starter-academic/content/authors/admin/_index.md

 # - Visitors
 ---

 As a data scientist I’ve created prediction algorithms for the hotels in Portugal, identified the greatest contributing factors to rider churn rates for a cab company and developed a recommendation engine for an e-commerce site in Brazil.
 I’ve deployed my work in Streamlit apps, R Shiny dashboards and in Docker containers.
 Beyond my work, what sets me apart is my ability to translate results into compelling data stories that drive organizational change.

-Links to my work are below, feel free to reach out to me with questions, freelance work or to pair up on a project.
+Links to my work are below, feel free to reach out to me with questions, freelance work or to pair up on a project. {{% staticref "files/cv.pdf" "newtab" %}}Download my CV{{% /staticref %}}